cbw-dev/.github/README.md

 - **.github** = holds this README.md
 - **cbw-dev.github.io** = has the index.md file for the main website [https://cbw-dev.github.io/](https://cbw-dev.github.io/)
-- **demo-repository** = some sort of default repo I tihnk github made when we made the organization
+- **demo-repository** = some sort of default repo I think github made when we made the organization

 # TEMPLATES & DOCUMENTATION